tayphill13/rpg/src/readme.md

   1. Player can Choose 1 of 3 characters.
   2. Player will choose what class their character will be.
   3. Assign stats based on role.
+  4. Add functionality for gain a level. (new spells? stats?)
+  5. Player chooses an encounter: Random Encounter or Boss.
+  6.

 ## Setup/Installation Requirements